damien13williams/pokemon-trainer-app/README.md

 ### **Additional Features I Made:**
 - **Trainer List:** Allows users to see a list of trainers on the app.
 - **Singular Pokemon:** There is only one specific pokemon for each trainer, so no duplicates to where two trainers can have the same pokemon.
 (Might change this in the future.)
+- **Pokemon API Verification:** Can only put down the correct name for the pokemon.
+No more adding made-up, but still need to verify teh type somone picks based on the name.

 ---